 \section{Conclusions}

-We demonstrate, on the most general grounds, that Majorana mass generation and $n$--$\overline{n}$ oscillation process go hand in hand if $SU(5)$ is realized in nature.
-Our study, furthermore, exhausts the simplest possible extensions of the GG model that yield realistic neutrino mass and mixing parameters and, according to our findings, automatically induce $n$--$\overline{n}$ oscillation.
-These results stipulate existence of an additional baryon-number-violating process besides an ever present proton decay that is mediated by gauge bosons and scalars to test $SU(5)$ scenarios with Majorana neutrino masses.
-The existence of Majorana masses can be probed through $|\Delta L|=2$ processes, such as neutrinoless double beta decay and lepton flavor–violating processes, including muonium–antimuonium oscillation.
-Similarly, $|\Delta B|=2$ processes, in addition to $n$–$\overline{n}$ oscillation, give rise to di-nucleon decays, offering further experimental opportunities.
-It, accordingly, provides additional motivation for experimental searches for nucleon decays and neutron–antineutron oscillations.
+We have demonstrated that Majorana neutrino mass generation and $n$--$\overline{n}$ oscillation are intrinsically linked if $SU(5)$ is realized in nature.
+Our study explores the simplest extensions of the GG model that yield realistic neutrino sector and, in doing so, automatically induce $n$--$\overline{n}$ oscillation.
+This implies the existence of additional baryon-number-violating processes beyond the ever-present proton decay mediated by gauge bosons and scalars.
+Majorana masses can be probed via $|\Delta L|=2$ processes, such as neutrinoless double beta decay and lepton flavor–violating transitions like muon to positron conversion.
+Similarly, $|\Delta B|=2$ processes, including $n$--$\overline{n}$ oscillation and di-nucleon decays, offer complementary experimental avenues, motivating dedicated searches for nucleon decay and neutron–antineutron oscillations.